-- 2. The minor is an Institute requirement and should be in a field of study outside your own area of specialization.
-In recent years, students have chosen minor fields within the department (e.g., microbiology, cell biology) as well as in other departments (e.g., biochemistry) or interdisciplinary fields (e.g., chemical ecology or biogeochemistry) - 3.
+- 2. Georgia Tech specifies that the minor needs to be outside of the specialized research area.
+Apart from that, there seems to be a good degree of flexibility.
+Examples could be microbiology, biochemistry, molecular biophysics, molecular evolution, biostatistics, cancer biology, genomics, epigenetics, aquatic toxicology, community ecology.
+You may want to wait somewhat with submitting the form until you have a general idea of career plans, in case a specific minor will be helpful.
+Please discuss the minor and which classes to use for it with your research advisor. - 3.
 A student may request to apply up to nine credit hours of graduate level courses taken at another university toward the above curriculum requirements.
 The courses must be relevant to a student's doctoral studies and must be approved by the student's thesis advisory committee and the School's Graduate Committee.
 A student may petition the School's Graduate Committee to apply additional credit hours as outlined on page 12 if special circumstances exist. - 4.
 Teaching and Research Assistantships (BIOL 8997 and 8998) are for bookkeeping only.
 Do not put these on your Program of Study Form. - 5.
 Any deviation from the Planned Program of Study requires approval of the thesis advisor and Graduate Committee.